RaphaelPrevost/hashmap-benchmark/README.md

 What does ASKL bring to the table?
 Like all the strong contenders above, it's portable, but it's also thread-safe, comes with an iterator and stable traversal order, and a fun lazy sort feature.
 It's a hybrid beast somewhat similar to Java's LinkedHashMap.

-You can play with it and run the unit tests here: [GodBolt](https://godbolt.org/z/h4ffsWdq8)
+You can play with it and run the multi-threaded unit tests here: [Godbolt](https://godbolt.org/z/h4ffsWdq8)

-My own focus is fast retrieval of pointer values from a string key, so that's the performance aspect I have optimised ASKL for and what this simple benchmark tries to evaluate.
+My own focus is fast retrieval of pointer values from string keys, so that's the performance aspect I have optimised ASKL for and what this simple benchmark tries to evaluate.

 I have measured four different workloads: